mb0/xelf-old/DESIGN.md

 can be followed by dots to select a supporting parent.
 A double prefix '$$' or '//' will select the outermost supporting environment.

-The with expression starting with a plain literal argument creates a data scope.
-The literal argument can still be followed by declarations or have nested let expression that define normal scope resolvers.
+The let expression starting with a plain literal argument creates a data scope.
+The literal argument can still be followed by other declarations or have nested let expression that define normal scope resolvers.
 Normal functions and loop expressions provide their arguments as a data scope as well.

 Type references not starting with dots first try to resolve as relative path symbol and after that as plain symbol.
-Schema prefix could become completely unnecessary at some point, because the plain symbol namespace is much less crowded and we can use it for schema types as well.
-We also moved the type parser to the exp package, that allows us to look up schema data from the resolution environment.
-There might not even any name conflicts because we only use references to models or their contents and not the schema, if we otherwise disallow dots in resolver names.

 Expressions
 -----------

 Xelf language elements can be literals including types, symbols or expressions.
-Expression can either be tag and declaration expressions or dynamic and normal expressions.
+Expression can either be named or dynamic and call expressions.
 All elements share a common interface, that includes a sting and write bfr method as well as a type method.
 The returned type identifies the kind of the language element.

-Tag and declaration expressions start with a tag or declaration symbol respectively and are handled by the parent expression's resolver.
-They are formed automatically by the parser from tag and declaration symbols in expression arguments.
+Named expressions start with a tag or declaration symbol and are handled by the parent's specification.
+They are formed automatically by the parser from tag and declaration tokens.

 Dynamic expressions are expressions, where the resolver is yet unknown and may start with a literal or sub expression.
 Dynamic expressions starting with a literal are resolved with the configurable dyn resolver.

-Normal expressions are all expressions where an expression resolver was found.
+Calls are all expressions where a specification was found.

 Expression Resolution
 ---------------------